How Our Life Purpose Has Been Reduced To Social Media Likes

 Social Media Fills That Cavity

-What’s known is that the feedback we receive, makes us feel supported, gives us confidence on who we are.
+What’s known is the feedback we receive, makes us feel supported, gives us confidence on who we are.

 What a mindless meaningless click of a mouse now has, is extreme power on our livelihood and how we behave.